analogdevicesinc/doctools/docs/cli.rst

 .. shell::

-   $adoc author-mode --help
+   $adoc serve --help

-How can I rebuild the whole documentation within Author Mode?
+How can I rebuild the whole documentation within Serve?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Run ``make clean`` in another tab, it will trigger a full rebuild.

-Do **not** do ``make clean html`` since it will generate a build without the proper Author Mode environment and live reload won't work properly.
+Do **not** do ``make clean html`` since it will generate a build without the proper Serve environment and live reload won't work properly.

 Why is the output missing styling (CSS stylesheet)?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You probably did a :ref:`development-install` without :ref:`web-compiler` and you are building directly (``make html``) instead of using Author Mode.
+You probably did a :ref:`development-install` without :ref:`web-compiler` and you are building directly (``make html``) instead of using Serve.

-If you don't want to install ``npm``, use Author Mode and accept the prompt to fetch the pre-built web-scripts from the latest release.
+If you don't want to install ``npm``, use Serve and accept the prompt to fetch the pre-built web-scripts from the latest release.

 Why is the Python source code of this repo not watched?